dh7/ML-Tutorial-Notebooks/README.md

 This depos contains some tutorials for real beginners who want to understand machine learning by reading some code.

-You may want to read the in the following order:

-## Minimal character-level Vanilla RNN model.
+## Minimal character-level Vanilla RNN model, explained in a notbook

 RNN stand for "Recurent Neural Network".
 To understand why RNN are so hot you _must_ read [this](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)!